lindseysim/web-common/README.md

 *Date*.prototype.**toUTC**()

-&nbsp; &nbsp; Creates new `DateUTC` using the UTC datetime of this object, converted from localtime.
+> Creates new `DateUTC` using the UTC datetime of this object, converted from localtime.

 &nbsp; &nbsp; **Returns:** `Date`

 ```javascript